 White Noise from the White Goods?
-Conceptual & Empirical Perspectives on Ambient Domestic Computing
+Privacy by Design for Ambient Domestic Computing

-Keywords: internet of things; ambient intelligence; ubicomp; technology futures; data protection and privacy law; privacy by design; human computer interaction
+Keywords: internet of things; ambient intelligence; science fiction; gikii; ubicomp; technology futures; privacy by design; human computer interaction

 Suggested Citation: Suggested Citation